InfraGard Membership Application

 • Complete the InfraGard membership application form in its entirety.

-• Agree to the InfraGard information-sharing policy, privacy act statement, agreements to hold harmless and code of ethics.
+• Agree to the InfraGard information-sharing policy, privacy act statement, agreement to hold harmless, and code of conduct.

 • Consent to a security risk assessment and to periodic re-confirmation of the security risk assessment.
 The risk assessment is a process completed by the FBI which includes local, state, and federal criminal history, and other security-related database checks.
 Successful completion of the security risk assessment does not equate to a security clearance (InfraGard members are not given security clearances by the FBI).

 INFRAGARD MEMBERSHIP is for the owners, operators, and security directors and their staffs of the 16 U.S. national key asset and critical infrastructure sectors, which includes members of local, state, and federal law enforcement, as well as individuals who are involved in the security of and protected research at educational institutions.
 A description of the critical infrastructure sectors, and the disciplines included within each one, can be found on the main InfraGard website.
-The 16 critical Infrastructure sectors as set forth in Presidential Policy Directive (PPD)-21 are as follows: (Click to see description)
+The National Security Memorandum (NSM) on Critical Infrastructure Security and Resilience, dated 30 April 2024 replaces Presidential Policy Directive (PPD)-21.
+(Click to see NSM)

 • The Chemical Sector is an integral component of the U.S. economy that manufactures, stores, uses, and transports potentially dangerous chemicals upon which a wide range of other critical infrastructure sectors rely.
 Securing these chemicals against growing and evolving threats requires vigilance from both the private and public sector.